Leflunomide for Rheumatoid Arthritis

 What To Think About

 Leflunomide should not be used by pregnant women or women of childbearing age who are not using reliable birth control.
 Do not take leflunomide if you are breast-feeding.
-If you plan to become pregnant, check with your health professional before stopping birth control and trying to become pregnant.
+If you plan to become pregnant, check with your doctor before stopping birth control and trying to become pregnant.
 He or she probably will prescribe a medicine (cholestyramine) that will remove leflunomide from your body.
-Your health professional will then check to be sure that leflunomide is no longer detectable in your body.
+Your doctor will then check to be sure that leflunomide is no longer detectable in your body.

 People taking leflunomide will need regular monitoring of their liver function to check for signs of liver damage.
-Talk with your health professional before taking leflunomide if you have ever had liver, kidney, or immune system disease or a history of significant alcohol use.
+Talk with your doctor before taking leflunomide if you have ever had liver, kidney, or immune system disease or a history of significant alcohol use.

 eMedicineHealth Medical Reference from Healthwise